-Today, let’s talk about what air bearings are and why air bearings are used.
+Today, let’s delve into what air bearings are and why they’re used.

 What is air bearing?

-Huge fans blow air under the hovercraft and prevent the escape of air through elastic rubber “skirt”.
+Large fans blow air underneath the hovercraft and prevent the escape of air by means of an elastic rubber skirt.

-The high air pressure generated under the hovercraft can support the weight of the hull, so it floats on the air cushion.
+The high air pressure created beneath the hovercraft is capable of supporting the weight of the hull, enabling it to float on an air cushion.

-The same principle can be applied to shaft bearings.
+The same principle can also be applied to shaft bearings.

 Why use air bearings?